Akimel Oʼodham: History after 1694

 Initially, the Akimel Oʼodham experienced little intensive colonial contact.
 Early encounters were limited to parties traveling through the territory or community members visiting settlements to the south.
-The Hispanic era (A.D.1694–1853) of the Historic period began with the first visit by Father Kino to their villages in 1694.
+The Hispanic era (AD 1694–1853) of the Historic period began with the first visit by Father Kino to their villages in 1694.
+The Pima Revolt, also known as the Oʼodham Uprising or the Pima Outbreak, was a revolt of Akimel Oʼodham people in 1751 against colonial forces in Spanish Arizona and one of the major northern frontier conflicts in early New Spain.

 Contact was infrequent with the Mexicans during their rule of southern Arizona between 1821 and 1853.
-The Akimel Oʼodham were affected by introduced European elements, such as infectious diseases to which they had no immunity, new crops (cultigens, e.g., wheat), livestock, and use of tools and goods made of metal.
+The Akimel Oʼodham were affected by introduced European elements, such as infectious diseases to which they had no immunity, new crops (such as wheat), livestock, and use of metal tools and trade goods.

 Euroamerican contacts with the Akimel Oʼodham in the middle Gila Valley increased after 1846 as a result of the Mexican–American War.
 The Akimel Oʼodham traded and gave aid to the expeditions of Stephen Watts Kearny and Philip St. George Cooke on their way to California.
 After Mexico's defeat, it ceded the territory of what is now Arizona to the United States, with the exception of the land south of the Gila River.
 Soon thereafter the California Gold Rush began, drawing Americans to travel to California through the Mexican territory between Mesilla and the Colorado River crossings near Yuma, on what became known as the Southern Emigrant Trail.
 Travelers used the villages of the Akimel Oʼodham as oases to recover from the crossing of unfamiliar deserts.
 They also bought new supplies and livestock to support the journey across the remaining deserts to the west.

 The American era (A.D.
 1853–1950), began in 1853 with the Gadsden Purchase, when the US acquired southern Arizona.
 New markets were developed, initially to supply immigrants heading for California.
 Grain was needed for horses of the Butterfield Overland Mail and for the military during the American Civil War.
 As a result, the Akimel Oʼodham experienced a period of prosperity.
 The Gila River Indian Community (GRIC) was established in 1859.
-The 1860 census records the Pima Villages as Agua Raiz, Arenal, Casa Blanca, Cachanillo, Cerrito, Cerro Chiquito, El Llano, and Hormiguero.
+The 1860 census records the Akimel Oʼodham villages as Agua Raiz, Arenal, Casa Blanca, Cachanillo, Cerrito, Cerro Chiquito, El Llano, and Hormiguero.